twolodzko/twolodzko.github.io/_posts/2022-06-05-pipelines.md

 ## 3     8  15.1
 ```

-*OK, but what's the fuss?* The main reason of using pipelines is that they lead to more readable and concise code.
-Moreover, the steps can be easily changed, replaced, or removed.
+*OK, but what's the fuss?* The main reason of using pipelines is that they lead to more concise and readable code.
+Additional benefit is that the steps can be easily changed, replaced, or removed, what makes iterating over the code easier.
+Pipelines also ensure consistency, because they guarantee that the steps would be always invoked in the same order.

-The pipeline like above, consisting of [pure functions], fulfills all the mathematical properties of function composition.
-Since we can define a new function $h(x) = f(g(x))$,
+The pipeline like above, consisting of [pure functions], fulfill all the mathematical properties of function composition.
+Since we can define a new function $p(x) = f(g(x))$,
-we can use it for a composition as well $k \circ h = k \circ f \circ g$.
+we can use it for a composition as well $h \circ p = h \circ f \circ g$.
 For the same reason
-pipeline in programming can as well be composed of other pipelines.
+pipelines in programming can as well be composed of other pipelines.
 This is how a program
 can be decomposed into a series of smaller steps in a [functional architecture].

+## Mutable pipelines

-But there is another kind of a pipeline, the mutable one.
+But there is another kind of a pipeline, the mutable (or trainable) one.
 In [Python's] [scikit-learn]
 the code is often written in terms of pipelines like below

 ```python